Volunteer with us

 Credit: Michael Heffernan / WTML

 Across the UK, volunteers carry out a huge variety of roles to help plant and protect woods and trees.
+From woodland management and visitor experience to recording trees and wildlife.

 Credit: Ben Lee / WTML

 We welcome every volunteer, whatever your skills or background, however much time you can give.
+You'll have your own manager, full training and a risk assessment where needed.
+We even cover your expenses!

 What we do